 - When you’re not feeling inspired, is it easy for you find ways to become inspired?

 - How many people do you believe you inspire weekly?

 - Have you overcome difficulties in your life, shifting them to better circumstances?

-On one hand it’s a bummer that I feel this lack and have to take this journey in order to find my inner well.
-I long to live in a world where we grow up learning real life skills like how to be happy, inspired, and of service to others.
+On one hand it’s a bummer that I feel this lack.
+Also that I have to take this journey in order to find my inner well.
+I long to live in a world where we grow up learning real life skills.
+Skills like how to be happy, inspired, and of service to others.
 It’s frustrating to me to just be finding this out when a third of my life has passed.
 But on the other hand, at least I have a chance to pursue this inquiry.
 I have my health, loving people around me, and enough support in my life to allow the luxury of such an inquiry.
 And there is the beacon of others who’ve done it to show me that it can be done.